Rohith-Patel13/commands-of-github/README.md

-# git-commands
+# Git-commands

-# create an empty local repository
+# Create an empty local repository
 ```sh
 git init
 ```

-# add to stage area
+# Add to stage area
 ```sh
 git add -A
 ```

-# save changes to local repository
+# Save changes to local repository
 ```sh
 git commit -m “commit message”
 ```

-# display a list of commits in your local repository
+# Display a list of commits in your local repository
 ```sh
 git log
 ```

+# Establishes a connection between your local repository and a remote repository hosted on a server, such as GitHub, GitLab, or Bitbucket.
 ```sh
 git remote add origin <repository-url>
 ```

+# Used in Git to rename the current branch to "main"
 ```sh
 git branch -M main
 ```

-# push your local repository changes to remote repository
+# Push your local repository changes to remote repository
 ```sh
 git push -u origin main
 ```

-# enter username and  password i.e PAT
+# Enter Username and  Password i.e PAT

-### After changing any file in local repository continuation commands:
+# After changing any file in local repository continuation commands:
 ```sh
 git add changed_content_file_name
 ```